kelemen/netbeans-gradle-project/readme.md

 you may right click on any of its child projects and open it even if it does not have a *build.gradle*.

-Not however, that I recommend to have a *build.gradle* file for every project (even if empty) you might want to open because even if you open projects without a *build.gradle*, these opened projects will not be opened the next time you start NetBeans.
+Note however, that I recommend to have a *build.gradle* file for every project (even if empty) you might want to open because even if you open projects without a *build.gradle*, these opened projects will not be opened the next time you start NetBeans.